BurlingtonCodeAcademy/webdev-prework/development_notes.md

 **I/O**
 - Questions?

 - Write a command line application using `process.stdin` that returns your input in lowercase.
 - Bonus: make the output return in lower case with a space " " between every character.

+Action Items:

+- Track progress with github issues and PRs
+- Track inspiration/resources with google sheet (test run)
+- Track Scope of lessons in a google doc
+- Prework and Bootcamp tracked in separate google doc